|

 Cognition P.O.
 Box 9104, 6500

-HE Nijmegen, The Netherlands Tel:
+HE Nijmegen, The Netherlands |

-Teaching Since 1996 I
+Teaching Between 1996 and

-have been teaching psychology courses at the Radboud University.
+2025 I contributed to psychology courses at the Radboud University.
 Between

 2006-2013 I was director of the two-year Research Master Programme Cognitive

 Neuroscience.
-Since 2007 I am
+In 2007 I

-heading a personal chair Psychology of
+received a personal chair in Psychology

-Movement and Sport.
+of Movement and Sport.
 Between

 2013-2020 I was director of the School of Psychology and Artificial

-I am interim director of the Research Master Programme Cognitive Neuroscience. |
+was interim director of the Research Master Programme Cognitive Neuroscience.

 Courses